 Australian lawmakers expected to pass amendments to Facebook, Google law

-CANBERRA, Feb 24 (Reuters) - Australian lawmakers are expected to approve amendments to landmark legislation to force Alphabet's GOOGL.O Google and Facebook FB.O to pay media companies for news content, despite opposition from some minor political parties.
+CANBERRA, Feb 24 (Reuters) - Australian lawmakers are expected to approve amendments to landmark legislation to force Facebook FB.O and Alphabet's GOOGL.O Google to pay media companies for news content, despite opposition from some minor political parties.

 The government introduced amendments to the so-called Media Bargaining Code after Facebook last week escalated a dispute over the new laws by blocking Australian users from sharing and viewing news content on its popular social media platform.